The Long Field

 WALES AND THE PRESENCE OF ABSENCE, A MEMOIR

-I’m delighted to announce that my book, The Long Field – Wales and the Presence of Absence, A Memoir, was published in the United Kingdom by Little Toller Books on September 14, 2021!
-Little Toller is the publisher I’d hoped for, so I couldn’t be happier that this hybrid, creative nonfiction-memoir—an eight-year labor of love from conception to finish—has found a home on their list.
+I’m delighted to announce that the British edition of my book, The Long Field – Wales and the Presence of Absence, A Memoir, was published in paperback in March, 2023.
+What a joy that this hybrid, creative nonfiction-memoir—an eight-year labor of love from conception to finish—is now out in the UK in both hardback and paperback.
+And will be published in hardcover in the US on August 15, 2023!

 The Long Field burrows deep into the Welsh countryside to tell how this small country became a big part of my life as an American writer.
 The book’s format twines my story around that of Wales by viewing both through the lens of hiraeth, a Welsh word that’s famously hard to translate (one literal meaning of hiraeth is ‘long field’).
 It is also the name for the bone-deep longing for something or someone – a home, culture, language, or even a younger self.
 The Long Field braids memoir with the essential hiraeth stories of Wales, and in doing so creates a radical new vision of place and belonging.